pedro-hf/assignment/README.md

 The 4 tasks can be found in the following:

-* Task 1: Task one is answered in the notebook
+* Task 1: Answered in the notebook and the tableau file
-* Task 2: answered in the notebook and the tableau file
+* Task 2: Answered in the notebook
 * Task 3: Entirely on the pdf
 * Task 4: On the notebook